- Monday 09:00 - 17:30

 - Saturday 09:00 - 16:00

 Vrouwenpolder is an attractive village in between the Veerse Meer lake, the North Sea and the beautiful hinterland of Walcheren.
 The listed heritage towns of Veere and Middelburg, the lovely port city of Vlissingen and the fashionable shopping town of Domburg are all close by.
 And they’re all connected together by splendid cycle paths through fields, dunes and woodlands.
 The friendly village centre of Vrouwenpolder, situated around the church, has a diverse range of restaurants and cafes with nice patios and shops.
-In the centre, you will also find an excellent supermarket, an extensive fish stall, a relaxing floating spa and freshly baked goods.
+In the centre, you will also find an excellent supermarket, a fish stall and freshly baked goods.